mhvis/solar/README.md

 Project is not actively maintained but feel free to open an issue or PR.

+## Requirements

+* Linux.
+Windows is not tested and the code likely needs modifications to work on Windows.
+* Python 3

 ## Usage

 * Ensure both the system you're running this script on and the inverter are on the same network.
-* Ensure Python 3 is installed (needed for this script).
 * Obtain your PVOutput.org API key and system ID and put this in `samil_upload.ini`.
 If you have multiple inverters, see the section on [multiple inverters configuration](#multiple-inverters-configuration).